-These are my words, my story, my journey, my transformation.
+These are my words, my story, my journey, and my transformation.

-The irony of being a Nurse Practitioner Continence Specialist who developed chronic urinary tract infections and subsequent bladder leaks stung the hardest.
+The irony of being a Nurse Practitioner Continence Specialist who developed chronic urinary tract infections and subsequent bladder control problems stung the hardest.

 I was supposed to be the clinical expert.
 Women came to me for their bladder control problems.